d12frosted/elpa-mirror/gnu/mct-readme.txt

     regardless of input length.

   ⁃ When non-nil (the default), the Completions’ buffer is automatically
-    displayed once the `mct-minimum-input' is met and is hidden once the input drops below that threshold.
-While visible, the buffer is updated live to match the user input.
+    displayed once the `mct-minimum-input' is met and is hidden if the input drops below that threshold.
+While visible, the buffer is updated live to match the user’s input.

   ⁃ Note that every function in the `mct-completion-passlist' ignores
     this option altogether.
 This means that every such command will